Centre to run Karachi’s major hospitals through board of governors

 The role of the private sector, especially NGOs, will be enhanced, while hospital management experts from private institutions as well as from overseas will be hired, officials have hinted, saying that the federal authorities may approach Karachi’s industrialists and philanthropists to finance the services and facilities at these hospitals.

-“Prime Minister Imran Khan is very keen on running the JPMC, the NICVD and the NICH on the pattern of the Shaukat Khanum and Aga Khan hospitals,” Federal Minister for National Health Services, Regulations & Coordination Aamir Mehmood Kiani told a delegation of pharmaceutical industry representatives on Saturday.
+“Prime Minister Imran Khan is very keen to run the JPMC, the NICVD and the NICH on the pattern of the Shaukat Khanum and Aga Khan hospitals,” Federal Minister for National Health Services, Regulations & Coordination Aamir Mehmood Kiani told a delegation of pharmaceutical industry representatives on Saturday.

 “The federal government is planning on constituting a board of governors comprising representatives from the civil society in Karachi, local philanthropists and nominees from the pharmaceutical industry to oversee these hospitals’ performance.”